rzonnie/Leon3/readme.md

 add ```export LD_LIBRARY_PATH=${dir}/lib32``` below ```dir=`dirname "$arg0"` ```
 change ```vco="linux_rh60"``` to ```vco="linux"```

-13. Restart your terminal by closing it and opening it again
 14. You should now be able to launch quartus by typing ```quartus``` and ModelSIM can be launched with ```vsim```

 For simulations it is very handy to add the grlib library to your path as well: